 Next Steps.
-DOH recommends the following:
+Department of Health recommends the following:

 - Site access be restricted and signed appropriately. - Nature and extent of contamination in surface soils be characterized. - Future land use be determined based on risks of disturbing remaining contaminants or recontamination of remediated areas.